VictorKazankov/ATE/README.md

 1. Set the install prefix to system dir, enable server service install, install icon storage and create Debian package. _sudo_ permissions are required to modify system dirs:
     ```
-    sudo cmake -DCMAKE_INSTALL_PREFIX=/usr/local -DVHAT_INSTALL_SERVER_SERVICE=ON -DVHAT_INSTALL_ICON_STORAGE=ON -DVHAT_CREATE_DEBIAN_PACKAGE=ON -P infrastructure/build.cmake
+    sudo cmake -DCMAKE_INSTALL_PREFIX=/usr/local -DATE_INSTALL_SERVER_SERVICE=ON -DVHAT_INSTALL_ICON_STORAGE=ON -DATE_CREATE_DEBIAN_PACKAGE=ON -P infrastructure/build.cmake
     ```
-1. The deploy package is _VHAT-X.Y.Z.deb_ located in _build-ATE-Release_ build root folder.
+1. The deploy package is _ate-X.Y.Z.deb_ located in _build-ATE-Release_ build root folder.
 1. You can use _dpkg_ package manager to install this package.
-This command will also replace the previous installation of VHAT:
+This command will also replace the previous installation of ATE:
     ```
-    sudo dpkg -i VHAT-X.Y.Z.deb
+    sudo dpkg -i ate-X.Y.Z.deb
     ```

 ## Running the unit tests